Countly/countly-sdk-documentation/flutter/current.md

 <div class="callout callout--info">
   <p>
     <strong>Platform Info</strong><br>
-    This feature is not supported in the Web and Android platforms.
+    This feature is not supported in the Web platform.
   </p>
 </div>
 <p>